mahmoudshahin1111/tape-slider/Readme.md

 # TapeSlider

-make your page more interactive by let client read last notifications and news about your site with simple tool to apply in only 2 steps
+make your page more interactive by let client read last notifications and news about your site with simple tool to apply in simple way ... let's start

 ## npm